raduking/RKLauncher/Release_Stable/readme.txt

 Note:

-    since this is a nightly build some of the features may not work or are disabled
+    since this is a beta software some of the features may not work or are disabled

 ---------------------------------------
 What's new in version 0.5 Beta: